Attention deficit hyperactivity disorder

 Exams and Tests

-Treating ADHD is a partnership between the health care provider and the patient.
-If the patient is a child, parents and often teachers are involved.
+Treating ADHD is a partnership between the health care provider and the person with ADHD.
+If it's a child, parents and often teachers are involved.
 For treatment to work, it is important to:

 If treatment does not seem to work, the health care provider will likely:

 A common type of ADHD therapy is called behavioral therapy.
 It teaches children and parents healthy behaviors and how to manage disruptive behaviors.
-For mild cases of ADHD, behavioral therapy alone (without medicine) can sometimes be effective.
+For mild ADHD, behavioral therapy alone (without medicine) may be effective.

 Other tips to help a child with ADHD include: